Skip to content

 A. The Embedded App's user session is stored in the following locations, please make sure to preserve these folders to keep the user session alive.
 Most users should be using the new MS Teams app currently, but there may be some virtual desktop users that are still using the classic MS Teams app.

-• The new MS Teams app: C:\Users\%username%\AppData\Local\Packages\MSTeams_8wekyb3d8bbwe
+• The classic MS Teams app:

-• The classic MS Teams app: %appdata%\Microsoft\Teams
+• The new MS Teams app:

 Q. When I search for a contact in the Embedded App, contacts are not loaded or appearing.
 How can I resolve this?